Frequently Asked Questions - pregnancy

 All maternity hospitals can get interpreters to help you at your visit.
 An interpreter is someone who speaks your language and English.
 Ask someone you trust to help you to say you need an interpreter.

-Ring one of the support contacts listed here. they may be able to help.
-Ring the maternity hospital or ask someone to ring them for you.
+Call one of the support contacts or call the maternity hospital or ask someone to ring them for you.
 Some maternity hospitals may be able to help.
-The numbers and addresses are listed here.

 Unplanned pregnancies can be stressful, but there is support available.
 Contact the My Options free telephone number 1800 828 010.
 They can discuss the different options available like continuing with the pregnancy, adoption or abortion.
 You can speak to a My Options counsellor using an interpreter: